Pain · Mittelstand

 3. Hires.
 A US sales head selling against a German site averages 12 to 18 months before quitting with the "Americans don't get our product" line.

 4. Capital.
 Paid traffic, LinkedIn, and Hannover Messe USA spend route to a page that bounces.
-Cost per qualified inquiry runs 4 to 8x the German equivalent.
+Cost per qualified inquiry runs several times the German equivalent.

 5. Brand.
-AI buyer-agents fail to cite the firm, model-generated supplier shortlists exclude it, and a Forrester-level 1-in-5 B2B AI buyer-agent in 2026 never sees the file at all.
+AI readers cannot extract the firm cleanly, supplier shortlists miss it, and the buyer never sees the file at all.

 What actually works.
 Three stages, one US-facing surface.